 In our house, it is the mental side of ADHD that is the scariest side of girls with ADHD.
 Watching bright, intelligent, and otherwise amazing girls struggle with thoughts of low self-worth and hatred for their talents and skills is heartbreaking.

 You can read more about the symptoms of ADHD in girls here.

 How to Get Help for a Girl with ADHD

 ADHD is an invisible condition.
 You can’t scan a girl’s brain and see ADHD.
 There are a lot of different diagnostic tests for ADHD and not every healthcare provider will use the same test.

 However, it’s best if the healthcare provider that you see is familiar with how ADHD presents in girls.
 Some providers may dismiss the issue or suggest that your daughter is just exhibiting signs of normal child behavior that she will grow out of.

 But if the provider is aware of the differences of ADHD in boys vs girls, then they will be better able to help your daughter.

 ADHD is also a strange condition because it often goes along with other mental disorders.
 ADHD can look a lot like autism (and vice versa), OCD, and anxiety.

 For our family, it took about a year to diagnose my eldest daughter.
-And with my middle daughter, we’re still in the process of obtaining the right diagnosis for her.
+And with my middle daughter, it took about 3 years.